 d.
 Maximum Gross Surface Area: Two square feet of sign area for each one foot lineal street frontage.

 e.
 Maximum Height: 30 feet, except that roof signs may not exceed a height of five feet above the highest point of the roof.
-A sign higher than the roof line of the structure, but not more than 35 feet high may be permitted for gasoline service stations by application to the Board of Zoning Appeals for a conditional use.
+A sign higher than the roof line of the structure, but not more than 35 feet high may be permitted for gasoline service stations by application to the Board of Zoning Appeals for a special use.
 The Board should consider the height, location and effect of such a sign in relation to any adjacent residential districts.

 f.
 Required Setback: 10 feet when adjacent to a residential zone.